-16% of adults prefer to sleep on their stomach.
-Not a lot, yes, but if you are one of them, then you might want to spare a few minutes here.
-Although stomach sleeping is not the most common position amongst individuals, it sure seems extremely cozy.
+16% of adults prefer to sleep on their stomachs.
+That's not a lot, but if you are one of them, you can spare a few minutes here.
+Although stomach sleeping is not the most common position among individuals, it seems highly cozy.

 There is no doubt that stomach sleeping has more downsides than benefits.
-We’ll be going through each of them along with its characteristics, the issues stomach sleepers face while sleeping, tips to sleep safely on your tummy, and ways to switch up your sleeping position.
+We’ll discuss each of them, along with their characteristics, stomach sleepers' issues while sleeping, tips to sleep safely on your tummy, and ways to switch up your sleeping position.
 Keep reading to learn more!

 Is Stomach Sleeping Good or Bad?

-If you’re someone who enjoys sleeping on their stomach, you need to know that you will not be immune to certain adverse effects that it may have on your health.
-Although tummy sleeping is comfy and not all bad, still the majority prevails right?
+If you’re someone who enjoys sleeping on their stomach, you need to know that you will not be immune to specific adverse effects that it may have on your health.
+Although tummy sleeping is comfy and not bad, the majority prevails, right?

 PROS CONS